-Lots of people fall in the final episode of series 10; Missy falls to the ground and presumably dies, the Master falls as the elevator plunges down to the lower levels of the colony ship, Bill’s Cyberman body falls as Heather rescues her.
-In fact, the only person who doesn’t fall, in fact fighting falling with everything he has, is the Doctor.
+Lots of people fall in the final episode of Series 10: Missy falls to the ground and presumably dies; the Master falls as the elevator plunges down to the lower levels of the colony ship; Bill’s Cyberman body falls as Heather rescues her.
+In fact, the only person who doesn’t fall, in fact fights falling with everything he has, is the Doctor.
 Alternatively, the Doctor falls many times during this episode, but each time he finds the strength, the assistance or the miracle to stand back up.
 It is so like Moffat to give an episode a title that looks straightforward, but really speaks to a much deeper meaning.
 (Giving you the side eye, Thin Ice.)

-I think the fall that Moffat is pointing at is the Doctor’s resistance to regeneration and change.
+I think the fall that Moffat is pointing to is the Doctor’s resistance to regeneration and change, especially in the face of Bill’s choice to evolve when given the opportunity by Heather.
+(More on this in a bit.)
 He says this directly as he fights his regeneration process.
 We all know he has to regenerate and that change must occur.
-He knows this as well.
-However, just like he did during Twelve’s first episode, Moffat plays out our fears and doubts, (probably his own as well) on the screen.
+So does he.
+However, just like he did during Twelve’s first episode, Moffat places our fears and doubts, (probably his own as well) on the screen.
 All of us together are worried about the end of this Doctor Who era.
 Those of us who love this TARDIS team, characters and creators alike, have had moments (or months) of not wanting anything to change.
 And so, here is the Doctor, feeling all of our feels right on the screen for everyone to see.

 But, the Doctor is supposed to be the mentor this season, right?
 The wise professor, the stalwart guardian of the vault, the venerable grandfather.
 He should be modeling for us courage and bravery in the face of change, but he isn’t.
 He’s having a temper tantrum and we’ve all been invited.
-I think this is the “fall” Moffat highlights via the title of this episode and potentially foreshadowing the challenge Twelve will face in the Christmas episode.
+I think this is the “fall” Moffat is talking about in the title of this episode.
+He may also be foreshadowing the challenge Twelve will face in the Christmas episode.

 The final scene between Bill and the Doctor is both the conclusion and the beginning of Bill’s story arc.
 She began as a young, naive, inexperienced young woman with heart full of curiosity, adventure and longing for more from her life and the world.
 Bill sought out time with Doctor as way to expand her world.
 The Doctor invited her to be mentored.
 Bill accepted.
 Throughout the series, Bill and the Doctor have been progressing through a normal relationship arc consisting of increasing attachment, followed by differentiation.